Here are a few restaurant tips to help the uninitiated sidestep this cultural and linguistic minefield!

 Tipping: All restaurant prices are “service compris” — they include the tax and the tip — however it is nice to leave a couple extra coins on the table, maybe 2-3%, but it is not expected (unless the restaurant is tourist-based), especially if you pay with a card.
-European credit card processing doesn’t provide for leaving a tip, so if you have a few coins with you, great, but if you don’t, don’t stress.
+European credit card processing doesn’t provide for leaving a tip, but they can add one on it if you tell them before they process your card.

 Photos credits: martinis by JPS68, rosé by Jeremy Atkinson, steaks by Glane23, espresso by cyclonebill, and tipping by imelenchon.
 Photos licensed under creative commons.
 Mr Bean: Steak Tartare from The Return of The Return of Mr. Bean.